roblaing/erlang-webapp-howto/unit3/README.md

 is no support for <em>for loops</em>.

-A reason is Erlang, like its ancestor Prolog, does not permit variables to change their value once they have been set, breaking for loops which rely on constantly overwriting the value of a counter by incrementing or decrementing it from a start to and end value.
+A reason is Erlang, like its ancestor Prolog, does not permit variables to change their value once they have been set, breaking for loops which rely on constantly overwriting the value of a counter by incrementing or decrementing it from a start to an end value.

 Even in traditional programming languages, I've noticed an increasing <em>for loops considered harmful</em> attitude, with the alternatives from functional languages getting adopted by Python, Ruby, Javascript etc.